Saturday, 31 May 2014

 Warm at the Greenock Cut

 James and I went for a walk to the Greenock Cut today, and we chose to go in the morning because the weather forecast predicted rain for later.
 When we arrived it was much warmer than we expected and there was no need for fleeces or jackets.
 It's a great place for a two hour walk with nice views of the coast and mountains like the Cobbler and Beinn Ime beyond.
-Although it's about fifty minutes drive from home so not as handy as Strathclyde Park.
-After about an hour we sat down for a coffee and shortly afterwards there was a light shower which soon stopped, although we could see rain clouds coming in across the water.
+Although it's about fifty minutes drive from home, so not as handy as Strathclyde Park.
+After about an hour we sat down for a coffee and shortly afterwards there was a light shower which soon stopped, however we could see rain clouds coming in across the water.
 It was very warm and humid, and after we got back to the car there was quite heavy rain as we drove hone, so we were pleased with the timing of our walk.

 We arrived back to a house of much studying; this is a big exam week for Ally, Davie and Cat, and they are all working really hard.

-Saturday 10 May 2014
+Saturday, 10 May 2014

 The bearded lady wins

 Eurovision evening is one of my favourite evenings of the year but this year I have missed most of it because we went to see The Amazing Spider-Man 2.
 James wanted to go out because he felt cooped up after being in the house all day while I was in town lunching with my school friends.
 The film was James' and David's choice but they thought it was just average whereas strangely it was me who enjoyed it the most.
-I think Andtew Garfield is great as Spider-Man and the whole film was fast-paced and interesting, the characters were believable and had a bit of depth.
+I think Andtew Garfield is great as Spider-Man and the whole film was fast-paced and interesting; the characters were believable and had a bit of depth.

 We were home in time for the entertainment during the Eurovision voting, including highlights of the performances and a quite amusing sketch about a "Eurovision museum" featuring Johnny Logan as an exhibit!
 Then it was time for the results.
 As usual the voting was very political with most countries voting for their neighbours and historical allies.
 I felt sorry for the seventeen year old Russian twin singers who were loudly booed every time they got some points, after all it wasn't them personally who annexed the Crimea!
 For a long time it was was neck and neck between the Netherlands and the beautiful bearded lady from Austria.
 But in the end Austria were the clear winners and an emotional Conchita was led up to the stage where after a moving plea for freedom in the world she performed her song - Rise Like a Phoenix.
 In Ally's and Cat's opinion (they watched the whole contest) she was a deserving winner, although their favourite was Denmark.
 Ah Eurovision, so amazing.

-Friday 9 May 2014
+Friday, 9 May 2014

 The Hunger Games

 Friday night after a busy week, and after dinner we decided to watch a film.
 After some debate we settled on The Hunger Games, which Ally and Cat have seen before and recommended.
 I knew that it was about some sort of combat where people had to fight to the death, and I wasn't really very enthusiastic about the subject matter.
-However it turned out to be better than I expected and I thought the story was quite good and the young actors were excellent, especially the lovely Jennifer Lawrence.
+However it turned out to be much better than I expected and I thought the story was quite good and the young actors were excellent, especially the lovely Jennifer Lawrence.

 It has been an unsettling sort of week at work, with my future still very much undecided.
 I'm glad that it's the weekend.

-Monday 5 May 2014
+Monday, 5 May 2014

 Aberlady to North Berwick

-KIt's holiday Monday so James and I decided to go for a walk.
+It's holiday Monday so James and I decided to go for a walk.
 The weather was more promising on the east coast so James planned us a nice coastal walk from Aberlady to North Berwick.
 And very nice it turned out to be!
 It was near a section of the John Muir way but it wound around roads and country lanes whereas we preferred to stick to the coast and walked along beaches for most of the way.

-As is usual in a walk with the observant James, we saw plenty of wildlife.
+As is usual during a walk with the observant James, we saw plenty of wildlife.
 There were several roe deer on the grass at Gullane Sands, geese, cormorants and eider ducks.
 It was warm with hardly a breeze so we had a couple of relaxing stops for coffee and snacks while enjoying views of the sea and Fidra lighthouse.
 We joined the actual John Muir way as we approached North Berwick along the side of the golf course.
 It was great to see lots of people outside enjoying the good weather.

 James had printed out the bus timetable for our return journey and we had time for a pleasant coffee before catching the bus back to Aberlady.
 The bus driver dropped us right at our car park and now we are on our way home.
 An excellent walk of 15 km in about 4 hours including stops.

-Sunday 4 May 2014
+Sunday, 4 May 2014

 Noisy at Strathclyde Park